aktgpt/unet-keypointdetector/README.md

 # UNet-Keypointdetector

 This repository consists of U-Net implementation to extract keypoints in an image.
+The network gets the input from an object detector in form of bounding box which is passed through it and get the keypoint locations as the output.

 **Requirements**
 - pytorch 0.4.0